wredman4/Eve-TDU-Analysis/README.md

 4) Preprocessing Data Structure Initialization (PDSI): ReadGregorEvePipeline.m
 5) Wave Analysis (WA): EveWaveAnalysis.m

-The PDSI takes in the data structures created by the FISH Toolbox and LivemRNA and creates some new dta structures, namely relationships between different nuclei and particles.
+The PDSI takes in the data structures created by the FISH Toolbox and LivemRNA and creates some new data structures, namely relationships between different nuclei and particles.
 The MIA was done after the integrated, detrended correlation analysis that worked well on the Hunchback data failed to go anywhere.
 The MIMM gives both a very visual representation of what is going on through time, as well as helping determine the time scale of the interactions.
 The NIA looks at how closely neighboring nuclei's turn-off "profile" is.